Breeding, Whelping

 There are multiple ways to diagnose a dog pregnancy but here is a general timeline:

-• Embryo can be felt through the abdomen at 30 days gestation but too big to feel after 35 days (2″ vesicle on a 10 lb mom).
+• Fetuses can be felt through the abdomen at 30 days gestation but too big to feel after 35 days (2″ vesicle on a 10 lb mom).

 • Fetal movement can be felt after day 50.

-• Ultrasound 18 to 20 days or X-ray after days 45 to 50 when bones are present.
+• Ultrasound 24 to 28 and later days or X-ray after days 45 to 50 when bones are present.
 Baby will be exposed to radiation but the risk is minimal.
-Ultrasound is often used to count the number of fetuses.
+Ultrasound is often used to estimate the number of fetuses.

 Drugs During Gestation